Open Accessibility Menu

 • Echo technicians

-A multidisciplinary heart team reviews patient test results in conjunction with the patient’s cardiologist or referring physician to determine an appropriate treatment plan which may include Transcatheter Aortic Valve Replacement (TAVR), surgical aortic valve replacement or medical therapy.
+A multidisciplinary heart team reviews patient test results in cooperation with the patient’s cardiologist or referring physician to determine the right treatment plan, which may include Transcatheter Aortic Valve Replacement (TAVR), surgical aortic valve replacement or medical therapy.

 Also, a dedicated valve clinic coordinator assists potential patients with navigating the evaluation and testing process and facilitates the recommendations of the collaborative heart team and referring cardiologist.